San Sombrèro: Fictional travel guides

 The book advertises (fictional) guides on the following places: Unaudited Arab Emirates (the Middle East), Costa Lottsa (akin to Monaco), the Barbituros Islands (the Caribbean), Alpenstein (the Alps), Tyranistan (Former Soviet Union), Nuku'la Atoll (Polynesia), frozen Norgborg (Scandinavia), and the miserable Isle of Fogg (North Sea).
 It also advertises its website's forum, as well as world tours for botanists and golfers, and an opportunity to spend a year in an untouched part of Europe.

 The book ends with The Jetlag Story.

+Reception

+Writing in Journeys, Benjamin Fraser called the book "a tantalising platter of tropicalizations, exoticized culinary fixations, superficial politico-economic analyses and a hefty dose of feel-good in-group reinforcement".
+A The New Zealand Herald writer said, "I don't think it's quite as funny as its predecessors—though that may be because having chuckled my way through both I knew what to expect—but it's still a delight to read."

+Katie Owen of The Sunday Telegraph praised the book, calling it "a hilarious spoof travel guide to a fictional Central American country".
+She said, "Extremely lightheartedly, it satirises eco- and adventure-travellers and the way many guides gloss over negative aspects of a place."
+The Sydney Morning Herald's Words Mark Chipperfield called the book "totally hilarious", finding "even the contributor profiles [to be] funny".